bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 : The RC did not respect the timeout in the
             wait response.

-unknown_handle
+unknown_request
-: The request referenced an unknown
+: The request referenced an unknown ongoing access request.
-            handle.

 [[ Editor's note: I think we will need a more robust error mechanism, and we need to be more clear about what error states are